wtfty/DesktopCommanderMCP/README.md

 - Installation method and shell environment
 - Error messages (if any occur during setup)

-This data is collected using PostHog analytics and is associated with a machine-generated unique ID.
+This data is collected using Google Analytics analytics and is associated with a machine-generated unique ID.
 No personal information is collected.
 This helps us understand how the tool is being used and identify common issues.

 We are currently working on adding a built-in opt-out option for this data collection in an upcoming release.
-For now, if you wish to opt out, you can block network connections to `eu.i.posthog.com` in your firewall settings.
+For now, if you wish to opt out, you can block network connections to `google-analytics.com` in your firewall settings.

 ## License